-- 2. Submit the JCL in member UNVIN01.
+- 2. Submit the JCL in member unvin01.
 The JCL allocates the SMP/E CSI data sets.
 All steps must end with a return code 0. - 3.
-Submit the JCL in member UNVIN02.
-The JCL initializes the SMP/E CSI.

-4. Submit the JCL in member UNVIN03.
-The JCL allocates Stonebranch Solutions target and distribution data sets and adds SMP/E DDDEF definitions to the Stonebranch Solutions CSI zones.

-5. Submit the JCL in member UNVIN04.
-The JCL performs an SMP/E RECEIVE of the product FMIDs and available PTFs from the distribution data sets.

-6. Submit the JCL in member UNVIN05.
-The JCL performs a SMP/E APPLY of the product FMIDs and any received PTFs.

-Step APYFMID must end with a condition code of 0.
-Step APYPTFS is considered successful under any of the following conditions:

-- Step ends with condition code 0. - Step ends with condition code 4, and message GIM42001W is written in ddname SMPOUT. - Step ends with condition code 12, and message GIM24801S is written in ddname SMPOUT.
+Submit the JCL in member unvin02.
+The JCL initializes the SMP/E CSI. - All steps must end with a return code 0. - Submit the JCL in member UNVINO3.
+The JCL allocates Stonebranch Solutions target and distribution data sets and adds SMP/E DDDEF definitions to the Stonebranch Solutions CSI zones. - All steps must end with a return code 0. - 5.
+Submit the JCL in member unvin04.
+The JCL performs an SMP/E RECEIVE of the product FMIDs and available PTFs from the distribution data sets. - All steps must end with a return code 0. - 6.
+Submit the JCL in member unvin05.
+The JCL performs a SMP/E APPLY of the product FMIDs and any received PTFs. - Step APYFMID must end with a condition code of 0.
+Step APYPTFS is considered successful under any of the following conditions: - Step ends with condition code 0. - Step ends with condition code 4, and message GIM42001W is written in ddname SMPOUT. - Step ends with condition code 12, and message GIM24801S is written in ddname SMPOUT.